xregistry/spec/core/spec.md

 - `groups.resources.versions`
   - OPTIONAL
   - Number of versions per Resource that will be stored in the Registry
-  - The default value is zero (`0`), meaning no old versions will be stored
+  - The default value is zero (`1`), meaning only the current version will be stored
-  - A value of negative one (`-1`) indicates there is no stated limit, and implementation MAY prune old versions at any time.
+  - A value of negative one (`0`) indicates there is no stated limit, and implementation MAY prune non-latest versions at any time.
 Implementation MUST NOT delete a version without also deleting all older versions.

 Below describes how to retrieve the model as an independent resource.